 Where a doctor determines that the injury requires time off work and/or a limitation of work activities, all documentation, including a release to return to work, should be submitted to the employee's supervisor and Human Resources.

-Biola's workers' compensation insurance carrier pays all medical costs up to $10,000 for an accepted claim.
+Biola's workers' compensation insurance carrier pays all medical costs up to $10,000 for before a claim is accepted.
 If a work injury/illness causes an employee to miss more than three days of work, the workers' compensation insurance will pay two-thirds of the employee's average wage, subject to minimums and maximums set by state legislature, starting after the third day of missed work.
 Accrued sick, personal, or vacation time may be used to make up the remaining one-third of lost wages.
 If the employee is hospitalized or is disabled for more than 14 calendar days, the insurance carrier will pay lost wages starting on the first day.

-Biola workers' compensation carrier is a part of the Medical Provider Network (MPN).
+Biola workers' compensation carrier is a part of the Medical Provider Network.
 An injured employee needs to have an authorization slip and go to one of the facilities listed above for his/her first appointment.
-Employees are allowed to request a different doctor within the MPN after the initial doctor visit.
+Employees are allowed to request a different doctor within the Medical Provider Network after the initial doctor visit.

 If an employee has pre-designated his/her own pysician for workers' compensation treatment, he/she can still go to one of the facilities listed above for treatement or to his/her own physician.
 In order for an employee to go to a pre-designated physician, he/she must first report to HR and have a doctor signed pre-designation form on file before the date of injury.